cu-mkp/edition-webpages/docs/research+resources/overview.md

 For more on field notes as a pedagogical component of the Edition, see Pamela Smith [Making the Edition of Ms.
 Fr.
 640](/#essayx/ann_329_ie_19).

+## Upcoming Features

+Additional features as part of forthcoming releases of *Secrets of Craft and Nature in Renaissance France* will include:

+ - Faceting of entries by category
+ - Additional essays
+ - Adaptive design for compatibility with mobile devices